yuanqing/figma-plugins-stats/README.md

 By default, the historical time period is 7 days.

 - Set this using the `--time` flag.
 For example: `--time 7d`, `--time 2w`.
-- *N.B.* Historical data goes back to 1 April 2020.
+- *N.B.* Historical data goes back to 1 April 2020 at the most.

 By default, plugins are sorted in descending order of the change in install count.